craftercms/docs/source/new-ia/by-role/developer/common/search/search.rst

 To build the faceted search we must:

 #.
-Include the appropriate aggregations in the Elasticsearch search request
+Include the appropriate aggregations in the search request
 #.
-Process the aggregations from the Elasticsearch search response
+Process the aggregations from the search response
 #.
 Display the facets in the search result page

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Sending aggregations in the search request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In Elasticsearch aggregations are added in the request using the ``aggs`` key, each aggregation must have a unique name as key and the configuration depending on the type.
+Aggregations are added in the request using the ``aggs`` key, each aggregation must have a unique name as key and the configuration depending on the type.

 .. code-block:: groovy
   :linenos:
-  :caption: Elasticsearch request with aggregations
+  :caption: Search request with aggregations

   def result = elasticsearchClient.search(r -> r
     .query(q -> q